Oct 24, 2024

 How Pay smallest balance first Pay highest interst rate first

-Why Gets rid of small loans faster Saves money on interest payments overall
+Why Gets rid of small loans faster Can save money on interest payments overall

-Pros Motivates you to keep going with quicker wins Saves money in the long term
+Pros May motivate you to keep going with quicker wins May save money in the long term

-Cons May cost more in the long term Can hurt motivation if it takes a long time to pay off loans
+Cons May cost more in the long term Could hurt motivation if it takes a long time to pay off loans

 Depending on your approach to money, either the debt snowball or avalanche method could work for you.